United States Marine Corps Recruit Training: Marine Boot Camp Structure

+Daily structure: 0400–2100, constant motion, strict schedules, physical training, marching, drill, and classes.
+You’ll average 12–15 miles on your feet per day, most in boots.

 Daily schedule

-An average day typically begins at 0400 hours, or 4:00 AM.
+A day typically begins at 0400 hours, or 4:00 AM.
 Reveille is sounded, and all recruits present themselves for accountability.
 After personal hygiene and morning clean-up, recruits perform physical training (on Monday through Saturday).
 After the morning meal, the recruits begin the day's scheduled training, which may include classes, drills or martial arts.
 On Sundays, recruits are offered the morning to attend various religious services and take personal time ("square-away time"); the latter may be used to engage in personal activities such as writing letters, working out, doing laundry, or preparing uniforms and equipment.

 After the noon meal, the day's training continues until the evening meal, typically around 17:00 to 18:00 (5:00 to 6:00 pm).
 After this time, recruits will have hygiene time to shower and clean their weapons and the barracks.
 Recruits are then given approximately one hour of square-away time, during which they remain under the supervision of their drill instructors (DIs) and may not leave the squad bay.
 In preparation to sleep, recruits may hydrate, pray together for five minutes, ensure footlockers and rifles are locked and often recite the Rifleman's Creed or Marines' Hymn before lights-out.
 Lights-out can range from 20:00 to 22:00 (8:00 to 10:00 pm), depending on the next day's activities.
 Throughout all of recruit training, a guard, or ”firewatch", is posted for the entire night.
 Four recruits at a time stand one-hour shifts, during which they keep order in the squad bay, clean, or carry out any tasks assigned by the DIs.
 Extra firewatch is frequently assigned as punishment for minor infractions.